EdSDR/gpt3-edsdr/README.md

 The focus of this project has to code a simple React website and follow a class.
 Hope you enjoy!

-Thanks to [Davi Petris](https://github.com/DaviPtrs), for helping me to Deploy the website.
+Thanks to [Davi Petris](https://github.com/DaviPtrs), for helping me Deploy the website.

 ### Some Image Demonstrations